shwezhu/shwezhu.github.io/content/post/networking/006-commands-in-network.md

 [Why is “Non-authoritative answer” given by nslookup?
 DNS Explained](https://ioflood.com/blog/what-is-the-meaning-of-non-authoritative-answer-given-by-nslookup-dns-demystified/)

-## 2. Get authoritative answer
+### 1.4.
+Get authoritative answer

-1. Use the `nslookup` command to query the SOA (Start of Authority) record of the domain name.
+**Step 1:** Use the `nslookup` command to query the SOA (Start of Authority) record of the domain name.
 The SOA record contains information about the authoritative name servers for the domain.

 ```bash
 ❯ nslookup -type=soa davidzhu.xyz